-10.1.30 Pediatric Long Physical Exam (LEXAM_PED)
+10.1.30 Pediatric Long Physical Exam (LEXAM\PED)

-Purpose: To record a pediatric participant's height, weight, parental height, evidence of oral candidiasis, and physical findings.

-Who: An AsthmaNet coordinator completes Page 1 of this form.
-Page 2 is completed by a licensed medical practitioner.
+- Purpose: To record a pediatric participant's height, weight, parental height, evidence of oral candidiasis, and physical findings. - Who: An AsthmaNet coordinator completes Page 1 of this form.
+Page 2 is completed by a licensed medical practitioner. - When: Refer to Visit Procedure Checklists.